New Zealand construction: Few barriers, many opportunities

 "Record low vacancy in a tight market is driving growth and creating a pipeline of new office developments in Auckland and refurbishments in Wellington.”

 Wellington CBD also remains tight with prime office vacancy down to 1.2 percent and secondary vacancy at 7.6 percent according to Colliers International (2019).
 High levels of pre-commitment from tenants will assist in the construction of new developments and mostly the refurbishment of existing buildings in Wellington CBD, which should alleviate the short supply of office space for the interim.

 Following Christchurch’s earthquake in 2011, the city saw a wave of construction activity to rebuild the city.
 A large supply of office and commercial space was added to the market in 2015, resulting in a jump in construction costs.
 This supply is still yet to be absorbed, which has slowed new development projects over the past year and is expected to remain relatively flat across 2020.

-Concerns for skilled construction workers
+Concerns for skilled New Zealand construction workers

 Despite this strong pipeline of projects around the country, there are still concerns regarding the shortage of skilled construction workers driving up costs.
 Wage increases and supply chain bottlenecks could drive up construction costs by up to four percent over the next 12 months.

 Sub-contractor cost increases add to the risk for managing contractors with some suffering significant losses.
 For example, Fletchers Building Limited recently suffered significant losses as a result of being in a fixed-price contract where sub-contract costs spiked.

 With New Zealand’s population growing at around 100,000 people per year, an additional 40,000 dwellings will need to be constructed per annum to accommodate this growth.